patarapolw/kaguya/docs/4koma.md

   - [Disc] We Want To Talk About Kaguya - Ch.
 60 <https://redd.it/dnkfpn>
 - Chapter 61 - We Want to Talk About the Student Election
   - [Disc] We Want to Talk About Kaguya - Ch.
 61 <https://redd.it/dr4eo3>
+  - We Want to Talk About Kaguya - Ch.
+61 <https://redd.it/dr4el7>
 - Chapter 62 - We want to talk about the new student council member
   - [DISC] We Want To Talk About Kaguya Ch.
 62 <https://redd.it/dzczfp>
 - Chapter 63 - We Want to Talk About The Massage Situation